 "The MetroNorth Chamber is one of the best organizations to help grow your business.
 The members are welcoming and helpful.
 The staff go out of their way to assist you."

 "I’ve been a Chamber member for years.
 Over those years, I’ve thoroughly enjoyed attending events, participating in networking opportunities and getting to know non-profit leaders and business professionals.
 The years that it took to build those strong relationships was priceless in 2020.
-The support contributed by Chamber members gave us the ability to keep our doors open and continue our mission.
-Yes, we could have cut this membership expense from our budget, but I am so happy that I didn’t make that reactionary decision.
+While I was Executive Director at Stepping Stone Emergency Housing, the support contributed by Chamber members gave us the ability to keep our doors open and continue our mission.
+We could have cut this membership expense from our budget, but I am so happy that I didn’t make that reactionary decision.
 The MetroNorth Chamber was a necessary investment during an incredibly difficult and challenging time."